 - Do we just exploit the Earth's wealth - For greater 'economic growth' & a wealthy few - How will our children live?
-Are we going to sacrifice them to protect the oil industry? - Or will we train, empower and fund them to drive the change that is needed? - Fundamental moral Issue - Don't we need to co-operate with the Earth and save its ecosystems? - Shift in understanding and mind-set needed
+Are we going to sacrifice them to protect 'our way of life' ? - Or will we train, empower and fund them to drive the change that is needed? - Fundamental moral Issue - Don't we need to co-operate with the Earth and save its ecosystems?
+Of course! - Shift in understanding and mind-set needed

-Sustainability Issues for Vermont
+Sustainability Issues